Galbar/GW2-WvWTimers/README.md

 The first one is **server-id**.
 This is the id of the server in the match you want information from.
 If you don't know the id of your server, go to https://api.guildwars2.com/v1/world_names.json find your server and copy its id.

-The second one is **show-charts**.
-If it is set to *"true"*, the widget will show live information about the punctuations of the match, if it is set to *"false"* it won't.
+The second one is **mode**.
+It can have three values:
+ * *"0"* The widget will only show the scores and the charts of the match.
+ * *"1"* The widget will show both, the scores and the charts, and the capture timers.
+ * *"2"* The widget will only show the capture timers.